Anatomy of a Top CTO: Skills & Salary

 @joorco

-A premier wholesale management platform, JOOR has “digitalized the entire wholesale process—from connection to invoicing—to make the experience smarter and more seamless for both brands and retailers.”
+JOOR is a wholesale management platform.
+It has "digitalized the entire wholesale process--from connection to invoicing--to make the experience smarter and more seamless for both brands and retailers."

 Explore careers at JOOR